Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 ### getImageGradientOpacity(name)

 Set/get the gradient opacity in the volume rendering.
-Value values range from 0.0 to 1.0.
+Values range from 0.0 to 1.0.

 ### setImageGradientOpacityScale(scale, name)

 ### getImageGradientOpacityScale(name)

 Set/get the gradient scale for gradient-based opacity in the volume rendering.
-Value values range from 0.0 to 1.0.
+Values range from 0.0 to 1.0.

 ### setImageVolumeSampleDistance(distance, name)

 ### getImageVolumeSampleDistance(name)

 Set/get the depth sampling distance in the volume rendering.
-Value values range from 0.0 to 1.0.
+Values range from 0.0 to 1.0.

+### setImageBlendMode(mode, name)

+### getImageBlendMode(name)

+Set/get the volume rendering blend mode.
+Supported modes: 'Composite', 'Maximum', 'Minimum', 'Average'.